Open-MBEE/EMS-Repo/README.md

        	    GET http://127.0.0.1:8080/alfresco/service/model2postgres/

     This will transfer the existing Alfresco graph to Postgres, which is then used for all computations.

+7. To deploy and run, you will need to update ems.properties and mms-parent-pom.xml with appropriate values and urls

+  - ems.properties should be copied into config/alfresco
+      - When running maven, use the -DdeploymentName=ems to point to that properties file (update runserver.sh as appropriate)
+  - mms-parent-pom.xml should be copied into config/

+8. Run this script from the command line to run the system:

+        ./cpr.sh

 ###The remaining instructions of the readme will guide you through specific set ups